zealsoftmedicoadmin/nagendra-terraform-ansible/README.md

 ```
 See actual `hosts.yml` file for full example.

+# High level operation scheme
+1. Generate SSH key-pair
+2. Generate `terraform-vm/main.tf` file using variables with prefix `gcp_` from `hosts.yml`
+3. Creating GCE VMs with Terraform.
+Assign to the VM metadata `gcp_ssh_user` defined in `hosts.yml` and generated SSH public key
+4. Use external IP address provided by Terraform, `gcp_ssh_user` and generated SSH private key for connect to the VMs and perform Ansible deployment operations.

 # Other notes
 1. If you need to run the full deployment process.
 You will define in `hosts.yml`: gcp_terraform... variables, differentiate hosts into inventory groups and customize software deployments with roles variables.
 Take a note, that inventory does not contain ip addresses of hosts.
 IP addresses included in inventory dynamically by special Ansible task.
 It takes IP addresses from Terraform.